KDEGroup/SC-DAG/README.md

 This repository provides the implementation of **SC-DAG** proposed in:

-> **SC-DAG: Semantic-Constrained Diffusion Attacks for Stealthy Exposure Manipulation in Visually-Aware Recommender Systems**
+> **SC-DAG: Semantic-Constrained Diffusion Attacks for Stealthy Exposure Manipulation in Visually-Aware Recommender Systems**,
 > *CIKM 2025*

 The code focuses on **generating adversarial images under semantic constraints** using a latent diffusion backbone.